soyart/ali-rs/README.md

 If a manifest instruction suggests it might wipe an existing block device, ali-rs stops and throw an error.

+It is possible to skip validation with `--no-validate` flags, and it is possible to overwrite existing system devices with `-o` or `--overwrite` flags.

 ## [Validation](./src/manifest/validation/)

 Although ALI does specifies how YAML manifests should be parsed,